 The second spot to hit is the Geysir area.
-You probably wont see Geysir erupt – the geyser, who gave its name to other geysers around the world, has been mostly dormant for many years now – but its brother Strokkur will definitely impress you, spouting hot water every 6-10 minutes 15-20 meters high up in the air.
-The third stop is no less impressive than the first two, the powerful and spectacular Gullfoss waterfall.
+You probably won’t see Geysir erupt – the geyser, which gave its name to other geysers around the world, has been mostly dormant for many years now – but its brother Strokkur will definitely impress you, spouting hot water every 6-10 minutes 15-20 meters high up in the air.
+The third stop is no less impressive than the first two: the powerful and spectacular Gullfoss waterfall.

 The water in Gullfoss originates in Langjökull glacier – which appropriately is the final destination of the tour.
 At the glacier base camp you will be provided with the necessary snowmobile gear and your certified glacier guide will show you how to safely operate a snowmobile.
 Then your adventure begins as you get to ride the snowmobile over the endless white surface.
 The sensation is exhilarating and the hour you spend speeding on the glacier will pass quickly.

-Note that the price of the tour is based on two people sharing a snowmobile.
-If you are travelling solo you need to buy the single ride extra.
-The same goes if you are a group of an odd number, then one person must buy the single ride extra.
+Please note that If you are traveling solo you must book as a single rider.
+The same goes if you are a group of an odd number (3,5,7 etc), one person must book as a single rider.

 What to bring

 On this tour you will spend quite a lot of time outside in the constantly changing Icelandic weather, and part of that on a glacier.
-For the snowmobile part you will get the necessary equipment on location: an overall, gloves, warm head wear and a helmet.
-It’s however a good idea to wear something warm underneath (thermals and a warm sweater) and really important to wear hiking or winter boots, since you can easily get cold and wet feet on the glacier.
+For the snowmobile part you will get the necessary equipment on location: overalls, gloves, warm headwear and a helmet.
+However, it’s a good idea to wear something warm underneath (thermals and a warm sweater) and really important to wear hiking or winter boots, since you can easily get cold and wet feet on the glacier.
 Sunglasses are also recommended due to how the sun reflects from the ice on the glacier.

 Before you go to the glacier, you’ll also spend some time outside at each of the location of the Golden Circle, so you need to be dressed according to the weather.
 Waterproof jacket and pants, good shoes like we mentioned above and warm clothes are highly recommended.
 However, it’s also a good idea to be wearing layers, so that you can take some of them off while you are sitting inside the minibus.

 Bringing snacks is a good idea since this is a long tour.
-Lunch is not included in the tour, but there will be a lunch brake at Gullfoss.
-There, you can buy a lunch at Gullfoss Café.
+Lunch is not included in the tour, but there will be a lunch break at Gullfoss.
+There, you can buy lunch at Gullfoss Café.

 Included in this tour is a pick up in Reykjavík.
 Please refer to the second step of the booking process to choose the most convenient pick up location.